theochem/horton/doc/user_localization.rst

 an atomic population matrix :math:`\mathbf{Q}^A` is needed which can be calculated using projectors for atomic basis functions.

-If the Mulliken population analysis is used, the Mulliken projectors can be constructed as follow
+If the Mulliken population analysis is used, the Mulliken projectors can be constructed as follows

 .. code-block:: python

-    mulliken = get_mulliken_operators(obasis, lf)
+    projector = get_mulliken_operators(obasis, lf)

 where

-    :obasis: (A ``GOBasis`` instance) the Gaussian orbital basis
+    :obasis: (``GOBasis`` instance) the Gaussian orbital basis
     :lf: A ``LinalgFactory`` instance.
 One of ``DenseLinalgFactory`` or ``CholeskyLinalgFactory``

+The return value (**projector**) is a list of projectors for the atomic basis functions which are stored as ``TwoIndex`` instances.
 After defining the projectors, an instance of the ``PipekMezey`` class can be created,

 .. code-block:: python